 May Music

 Our first foray was to a Melba Monday Concert.
-WE took our usual route with tram to ANZAC and then tunnel train to Parkville.
+We took our usual route with tram to ANZAC and then tunnel train to Parkville.
 The conveyances were quite crowded: I wonder if public transport usage will plummet when fares come back at the end of the month?

 This featured Woodwinds, so it was a bit surprising to see a Cello listed for the first item.
 However a musician (Each Zhang) walked out carrying a bassoon, explaining that the work, by Schubert was usually performed on a cello "but today you have me".
 He - and the other musicians - was accompanied by a pianist.
 A very good presentation.